 29. Notey

-Notey is the perfect free tool to help you search for articles, publications and people to target including key bloggers, journalists, and blogs on a variety of subjects.
+Notey is the perfect free tool to help you search for articles, publications, and people to target including key bloggers, journalists, and blogs on many subjects.

 Pricing: Starts at $10 per month with a free trial